saucelabs/elemental-next/frontend/docs/72-headless-chrome/ruby.md

 ---
-title: 'Headless Chrome'
-id: '72-headless-chrome-ruby'
-contentUrl: "docs/headless-chrome/72-headless-chrome-ruby"
-sidebar_label: Ruby
-text: "If you want to run your tests headlessly on a Continuous Integration (CI) server you'll quickly realize that you can't with an out-of-the-box setup since there is no display output for the browser to launch in."
-number: 72
+language: ruby
+level: 2
 hide_table_of_contents: true
 publish_date: 2017-09-25
 last_update:
     date: 2023-03-06
-tags:
-  - 'headless'
-  - 'chrome'
-level: 2
-category:
-  - 'remote'
-language: ruby
 ---

 # How To Run Your Tests Headlessly with Chrome

 ## Intro

->This is a guest post from [Chris Kenst](https://twitter.com/ckenst).
+> This is a guest post from [Chris Kenst](https://twitter.com/ckenst).

 If you want to run your tests headlessly on a Continuous Integration (CI) server you'll quickly realize that you can't with an out-of-the-box setup since there is no display output for the browser to launch in.
 You could use a third party library like Xvfb or PhantomJS but those can be hard to install and aren't guaranteed to be supported in the long run (like PhantomJS).